maekawatoshiki/altius/README.md

 ./run.sh mobilenet
 ./run.sh vit # You can specify the number of threads in ./session/examples/vit.rs

-# For macOS, you can use 'accelerate' library.
+# On macOS, you can use 'accelerate' library.
 RUSTFLAGS="-C target-cpu=native" \
     cargo run --release --example mobilenet --features accelerate
 ```